 Hats play a critical role in sun protection, but not all hats are equally UV protective.
-Therefore, when determining the best hat for sun protection, several factors must be considered.
+Therefore, when determining the best hat for sun protection, consider these factors first.
 These include style, convenience, comfort and, most importantly, UV protection.
 Continue below as we outline the best hats for sun protection, comparing baseball hats, straw beach hats and sun bucket hats!

 Baseball Hats for Sun Protection

 Style: Not likely to ever go out of fashion, baseball hats are a decent option for sun protection.
 Baseball sun hats come in many different styles and fabrics, including mesh, wool and cotton.
 One negative in the style department is that most baseball hats don’t feature a neck strap.
 This leaves little to prevent them from being blown away at high speeds, such as when riding on a boat.

 Convenience: Baseball hats are the most commonly owned of these three hat styles.
 Given that, there’s an argument to be made that the hat you already have is the most convenient.
 Love the one you’re with, right?
 They are relatively compact and lightweight, and some are even packable.
 Depending on the exact fabric, you may even be able to wash them in the washing machine or dishwasher.

 Comfort: Most baseball hats are adjustable to create a snug fit for nearly any size head.
 Or, if you prefer a cleaner look, you could wear a custom-fitted baseball hat!
 In addition to fit, the fabric has a lot to do with the level of comfort.
 Stick with something lightweight (and UPF rated) for breathable comfort.